suhcrates-web/AQE/readme.md

 # Step5.
 Evaluation.

-In this step, we evaluate the method of FoK module $\phi$ on each datasets.
+In this step, we evaluate the method of $k$-prediction module $\phi$ on each datasets.

 Evaluation file depends on the method type.